TheJacksonLaboratory/wfm/README.md

 This will create a conda environment named `wfm`, as well as download the Nextflow and Cromwell execution engines into their designated folders.
 Now you're ready to start using these examples!

+## Running the Examples

+For reference, here are the commands that are used to run each of these examples.
+To run an example, you must first `cd` into the respective directory.
+Also, please ensure that you have activated the `wfm` conda environment by running `conda activate wfm`.

+### Nextflow
+`nextflow pipeline.nf`

+### Cromwell
+`java -Dconfig.file=/projects/researchit/bradlma/workflow/cromwell/my.conf -jar cromwell-54.jar run -i inputs.json pipeline.wdl`
+OR
+`bash start` *(Included for convenience)*

+### Snakemake
+`snakemake -j1 --profile ./slurm`